 Determining the Pay Mix

-Pay Mix is the ratio of base pay (salary) to variable pay (commission) that is used to determine what OTE will be for specific roles.
-In our experience, on average, OTE plans are 65% base and 35% commission.
+As mentioned earlier, Pay Mix is the ratio of base salary to the commission payout.
+This ratio is used to determine what the on-target earnings will be for specific roles.
+In our experience, OTE plans are on average, 65% base salary and 35% commission, but will differ based on factors like the specific industry or the experience of the sales rep.

-The pay mix will vary depending on factors like experience and industry, but the most important criteria is the degree to which a rep can influence a sale.
-If the rep has little-to-no influence, the base salary should make up a higher percentage of OTE.
-If the rep can heavily influence the sale, then the commission should have a higher percentage of OTE.
+However, the most important thing to consider when determining the ratio is the degree to which a sales rep can influence a sale which will, in turn, affect the ratio.
+For example, if a sales rep, generally, has little to no control over the outcome of a sale, the base salary should make up a bigger portion of the OTE.
+In contrast, if a sales rep can heavily influence a sale, commission should make up a higher percentage of the OTE.